 sudo rabbitmqctl add_user your_new_username your_new_username_password sudo rabbitmqctl set_user_tagsyour_new_username administrator sudo rabbitmqctl set_permissions -p /your_new_username ".*" ".*" ".*"

 You have successfully installed RabbitMQ in the Ubuntu operating system.
 This is the simple explanation of RabbitMQ installation, there are so many articles written by its official website on how to use this or configure according to your needs.
-You can go through that and learn the more advanced concept of this most popular and widely use message broker.
+You can go through that and learn the more advanced concept of this most popular and widely use a message broker.